mainwp/mainwp/readme.txt

 == Description ==

-[MainWP](https://mainwp.com) is a free self-hosted WordPress management system that allows you to manage virtually all aspects of multiple WordPress sites including scheduling backups, up time monitoring of your sites, managing content for posts/pages and much more.
+[MainWP](https://mainwp.com) is a free self-hosted WordPress management system that allows you to control virtually all of your daily Word

 **Note:  MainWP requires two (2) plugins.**